tomicapretto/latex2r/README.md

 #> [1] 3.141593
 ```

-And finally an extra feature which is possible due to R is so
+There is an extra feature which is possible due to R is so permissive.
-permissive. `latex2fun()` receives a LaTeX expression that represents
+`latex2fun()` receives a LaTeX expression that represents the definition
-the definition of a mathematical function and returns an R function that
+of a mathematical function and returns an R function that computes the
-computes the function value and has arguments representing all the
+function value and has arguments representing all the variables involved
-variables involved in the function.
+in the function.

 ``` r
 x = seq(-2*pi, 2*pi, length.out = 500)